walnutgeek/OnTimer/OnExp.md

 Design is inspired by original unix cron and [quart's crontrigger](http://quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger).

 Intention is to be backward compatible with unix cron expressions as much as possible.
-Please file bugs if you find valid unix cron expression that does not work out of the box in SchePy.
+Please file bugs if you find valid unix cron expression that does not work out of the box in OnTimer.

 Quartz's crontrigger expression may need some modifications.
-SchePy treats day of the week field differently to be comliant with unix.
+OnTimer treats day of the week field differently from Quartz to be comliant with unix.
 Biggest difference is notation of weekday number.
 If you port expressions you need substract 1 or better use names.
-For example '0 0 6 \* \* 2-6' expression meanes '6 am every work day' in quartz.
-It could be converted in SchePy as '0 0 \* \* 1-5' or  use names like '0 0 6 \* \* Mon-Fri'.
+For example in Quartz '0 0 6 \* \* 2-6' expression means '6 am every work day'.
+It could be converted to OnExp as '0 0 \* \* 1-5' or better use names like '0 0 6 \* \* Mon-Fri'.
 I think you should use names anyway because it is easier to read.